-Surrounded by its past of art and music, Lucca is not known for its contribution to scientific culture but, in the shadow of the Walls, some small museums are worth a visit for the unique stories they can tell us.
-The nineteenth century has left us the main "places of science" of Lucca: The Botanical Garden and the Cabinet of Natural History and the Museum of internal combustion engine.
+Surrounded by its past of art and music, Lucca is not known for its contribution to scientific culture but, in the shadow of the Walls, in some small museumsyou can find unique stories ang great wonder.
+The nineteenth century has left us the main "places of science" of Lucca: The Botanical Garden, the Cabinet of Natural History and the Museum of internal combustion engine.

 Seeds and plants arrived from the Royal Villa of Marlia where they had arrived directly from the French collections, from the Botanical Gardens nearby noble trees such as the Cedar of Lebanon, the patriarch of the garden, planted in 1822.

 Cesare Bicchi, who looked after the Botanical Garden of Lucca at the end of the 19th century,

 is responsible for much of its present appearance: the formation of the most conspicuous part of the herbarium and the botanical school an important collection, of more than 450 medicinal plants, cinchona, erythrea incense, gallic pink turmeric, gentian and many others among the most used in the various countries of the world.

 The arboretum in which to walk among redwoods, badgers, wollemie, beeches and other 200 different species of trees from all over the world.

 The small lake dominated by the bald cypress and the legend of the beautiful Lucida Mansi who died drowning in its waters, to which were later added the little mountain with the typical species of the Mediterranean maquis and a rich collection of edible "erbi", traditional of the local cuisine.